Ali Fedotowsky had 'terrifying' pregnancy scare — due to dehydration

 “The body takes care of baby first, and then mom after, and sometimes that may mean mom may get dehydrated,” she said.
 “Your hydration requirement is going to increase during pregnancy so it’s important to make sure that you drink more than you did before pregnancy.”

-She said water is the best type of fluid and advised keeping sugary drinks, like soda or even juices, to a minimum.
+She said water is the best type of fluid and advised keeping sugary drinks, like soda or even juices and sports drinks, to a minimum.